A/B Split Testing Triggered Emails

 In the Reports tab, click on Transactional A/B Testing Report to see analytics on the different versions.

-Once you’re satisfied that you know which is the better performing template and you want to stop testing, reach out to your Customer Success Manager and they will mark the template you no longer want to send as inactive.
+Once you’re satisfied that you know which is the better performing template and you want to stop testing, mark the template you no longer want to send as inactive from the Template Settings Editor.
 Whichever version is left will be sent from this point forward.

 Note: If you mark both versions as inactive, Sailthru will send neither.
 Do not delete the template as you will lose its historical performance.